eragonruan/text-detection-ctpn/README.md

 ### Linux

-1. Install Python3 64-bit
+1. Install Python3 64-bit:
     -   from your distro's repository: `sudo apt install python3 python3-pip`
-2. To make sure the installation succeeded, run `python --version`
+2. To make sure the installation succeeded, run: `python --version`
-3. Install Tensorflow 2.x, if you don't have it already
+3. Install Tensorflow 2.x, if you don't have it already:
     -   `pip3 install tensorflow`
 4. From the terminal, go into the root directory of the project: `cd <ROOT>`
 5. To install dependencies: